jtlapp/kysely-mapper/README.md

 ## Quick Reference

 Here are some quick-reference charts that should help make this utility easy to learn.
 Hopefully, the charts also reveal both the simplicity and the flexibility of the solution.
+Also see the [API Reference](https://jtlapp.github.io/kysely-mapper/).

 `TableMapper` has the following constructor and methods: